 “Even though you meet a diversity of such different characters, I’ve never met a bad Can Tooer.”

-9. Find way to express positive emotions
+#9.
+Find ways to express positive emotions

-10. Sense of achievement
+#10.
+Sense of achievement

+Completing the challenges (when we can) brings a great sense of self-belief, from the self-discipline, mental focus and goal setting.
 When people say that sounds difficult, as we often underestimate ourselves, I say it’s all achievable, you can do it too.

-12. Helps deal with grief
+#12.
+Helps deal with grief

 My father had bladder cancer for 10 years he passed away in February 2016 which cemented my commitment to Can Too.
 I was already committed, but it took on a different realm in what it means to me.
-I dedicated my Queenstown marathon to him and have since run the Melbourne and Sydney marathons, that’s three marathons in 11 months.
+I dedicated my Queenstown marathon to him and have since run the Melbourne and Sydney marathons.
+That’s three marathons in 11 months.
 My dad used to run part of the Melbourne course as he ran marathons too.
 Many of the Can Too participants have similar meaningful stories to tell.